Hiring A Photographer

 Don’t be afraid to ask questions

 You’re hiring a professional photographer to do a service for you, so don’t hesitate to ask questions about fees, included services, optional services, and anything else that comes to mind.
-A pro will be used to these questions and will have answers ready for you.
+A pro will expect these questions and will have answers ready for you.
 A professional photographer should be able to help you plan and execute the photo shoot.

 Be clear on your rights